 Turn off the engine when stopping for more than 20 seconds

-When stopping for more than 20 seconds, such as at a red light, users should turn off the engine to save gas and reduce emissions into the environment.
+When needing to stop the car for more than 20 seconds, such as when waiting at a red light, users should turn off the engine to both save gas and reduce emissions into the environment.

 Avoid accelerating and braking at the same time.

-According to Vietnamnet Newspaper, some people have the habit of braking and revving their engines at red lights.
-However, this is harmful to the vehicle because the clutch will quickly burn out and if done frequently, it will cause the vehicle's clutch bell to jerk, not accelerate and waste fuel.
+According to Vietnamnet, the habit of some people when stopping at a red light is to brake and accelerate at the same time.
+However, this is a harmful action for the vehicle because the clutch will quickly burn out and if it happens frequently, it will cause the clutch bell of the vehicle to jerk, not accelerate and waste fuel.

 Make sure your tires are properly inflated.

-Under-inflated tires can cause wobbling while driving and of course waste fuel.
-On the other hand, over-inflated tires can increase shock and reduce smoothness when driving.
+Under-inflated tires can cause a wobbly ride and waste fuel.
+On the other hand, over-inflated tires can increase shock and reduce ride comfort.

 You should note to only inflate to a moderate level, preferably the correct amount of air for each type of tire.